chrt-io/chrt-points/README.md

 ```
 npm link
 ```
-This creates `chrt` module inside your global `node_modules` so that you can import it with `import Chrt from 'chrt'`
+This creates `chrt` module inside your global `node_modules` so that you can import it.

 ####  Use the module in a different app
 ```